-The IDAC1\CODE register (IDAC1\CODE) specifies the 8bit multiplying factor that determines the output current of IDAC1.
+The Current DAC Data Register (IDAC\D) specifies the 8bit multiplying factor that determines the output DAC current.
+For additional information, refer to the IDAC1\CODE register on page 222.

 Bits 7 to 0: IDAC1\CODE[7:0].
 The 8-bit value in this register sets the current driven onto the analog global mux bus when the current DAC mode is enabled.